frock81/skel-vagrant-multiple-machine-dev-env/README.md

 - Put directive config.vm.synced_folder in Vagrantfile for web server projects.
 - Uncomment directive v.customize in Vagrantfile if you want to disable VT-x to use with KVM.
 - Uncomment python-mysqldb install in bootstrap.sh if ansible local provisioner uses mysql module.
-- Update config.vm.box in VagrantFile (defaults to ubuntu/bionic64)
+- Update config.vm.box in Vagrantfile (defaults to ubuntu/bionic64)
+- uncoment to add more disks in Vagrantfile.